Fraser Basin Council

 A recent Freight Wing study on trailer fairings showed that this aerodynamic feature could offer a 6.4% savings in fuel consumption and pay for itself in 1.1 to 2.2 years.

-The E3 Fleet Program reflects the commitment and expertise of many people, including some of the country’s most innovative fleet managers.
+The E3 Fleet program reflects the commitment and expertise of many people, including some of the country’s most innovative fleet managers.
 All have a common passion – to see Canada’s fleets take a cleaner, green road to the future.

-We also acknowledge our E3 Fleet Charter members: Auto-Gas Propane, BC Hydro, BC Ministry of Environment, City of Coquitlam, Corporation of Delta, Enbridge, City of Hamilton, Hydro One, City of Kelowna, Township of Langley, District of Maple Ridge, City of North Vancouver, Novex Couriers, City of Prince George, District of Saanich, University of BC and Municipality of Whistler.
-We’ve enjoyed the journey so far, and it’s only just begun!
+The E3 Fleet Charter members were also pivotal to its success: Auto-Gas Propane, BC Hydro, BC Ministry of Environment, City of Coquitlam, Corporation of Delta, Enbridge, City of Hamilton, Hydro One, City of Kelowna, Township of Langley, District of Maple Ridge, City of North Vancouver, Novex Couriers, City of Prince George, District of Saanich, University of BC and Municipality of Whistler.
+We’ve enjoyed the journey so far, and it’s only just begun.
+Join us!

 E3 Fleet in Brief

 E3 Fleet is a Canada-wide program that helps public and private sector organizations green up their vehicle fleets.
-E3 Fleet offers information and tools to help you increase fuel efficiency in your fleet, reduce harmful emissions, manage expenses, and incorporate new technologies or fuels.

-E3 Fleet offers Fleet Review and Fleet Rating, unique opportunities for members to boost fleet performance and receive recognition for their achievements.
+E3 Fleet offers information and tools to help you increase fuel efficiency in your fleet, reduce harmful emissions, manage expenses, and incorporate new technologies, fuels and best management practices.
+We offer Fleet Review and Fleet Rating, unique opportunities for you to boost fleet performance and receive recognition for that achievement.

 Reach Us

-For more information on the E3 Fleet program, Plug-in BC and other green fleet initiatives, contact:
+For more information on Fleet Challenge and the E3 Fleet Standards program, contact: